nitrogen94/blender-stfagans/README.md

 * [Data Map Wales](https://datamap.gov.wales/maps/lidar-viewer/) was used for the LiDAR data.
 * [geotiff2stl](https://github.com/ewandennis/geotiff2stl) was used for conversion to an STL.

+### 3D Printing
+An STL final file will soon be added to the STLs folder.
+The model is planned to be split into 4 peices to large print sizes

 ---

 ### Rendered Images